 Using Azure Active Directory as Your Identity Provider

-Azure Active Directory (Azure AD) is a third-party identity provider that can act as the IdP when your users log on to the Web Console or the Command Center.
+Azure Active Directory (Azure AD) is a third-party identity provider (IdP) that can act as the IdP when your users log on to Commvault.
+Commvault is the service provider (SP).

 Before You Begin

 You must have the Azure Active Directory Premium P1 or Premium P2 edition.
 For information, go to the Microsoft Azure Active Directory documentation.

 Step 1: Creating an Application in the Azure Portal

 - Go to the Microsoft Azure portal.

 - From the navigation pane, go to Azure Active Directory > Enterprise applications, and then click New application ().

 - Under Add an application, click the Non-gallery application tile.